MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-resource-pool-design.md

 #### Single management server

-* The *default observer* is enabled by default and provides no benefit since there are only two members and quorum is not reached.
+* The *default observer* is enabled by default and provides no benefit since there are only two members and quorum isn't reached.
 * There is no high availability, because the management server is a single point of failure.

 #### Two management servers